Making great literacy lessons easy. Why join Plazoom?

 This ‘Make a Match’ game is a fun way for pupils in Year 5 to learn how commas can provide clarity and avoid ambiguity.
 Pupils will match images to the correct sentence.

-What pupil-facing resources are included?
+What pupil-facing resources are inside?

 • 14 Make a Match sentence/phrase cards